biojava/biojava.github.io/_wikis/BioJava:CookBook:Core:Overview.md

 </java>

-The translation can be started from the TranslationEngine directly except this results in more general objects (you will get back objects which implement the Sequence interface and not the true object type).
+The translation can be started from the TranscriptionEngine directly except this results in more general objects (you will get back objects which implement the Sequence interface and not the true object type).